 On the homefront, all is well and I’m happy to report 4,379 miles were logged on the bike for 2020.
 Our “gang” remains active in the new year and I’ve recorded 421 miles as of February 11.
 Keeping active, being with a wonderful and loving wife, and trying to maintain a positive attitude still seem to be working!

-As always, may good health and happiness be with you and your loved ones throughout the year.
+As always, sincere good wishes to you and your loved ones in the days ahead!

 DONALD J. BRAVERMAN | firstname.lastname@example.org